BirchKwok/lynsedb/README.md

 ⚡ **Based on a generic Python software stack, platform-independent, highly versatile.**

-:warning: **WARNING**

-> MinVectorDB is actively being updated, and API backward compatibility is not guaranteed.
-You should use version numbers as a strong constraint during deployment to avoid unnecessary feature conflicts and errors.

-> **Although our goal is to enable brute force search or inverted indexing on billion-scale vectors, we currently still recommend using it on a scale of millions of vectors or less for the best experience.**

 *MinVectorDB* is a vector database implemented purely in Python, designed to be lightweight, server-optional, and easy to deploy locally or remotely.
 It offers straightforward and clear Python APIs, aiming to lower the entry barrier for using vector databases.
 In response to user needs and to enhance its practicality, we are planning to introduce new features, including but not limited to:

 - **Optimizing Global Search Performance**: We are focusing on algorithm and data structure enhancements to speed up searches across the database, enabling faster retrieval of vector data.